-Sale all a marketing of customer data

-16. Sho uld registrars be allowed to engage in resale or marketing us

-of the re egistration contact information?

-Yes

-Yes, but only with the express permission of the

-registrant (opt-in)

-Yes, but only after the registrant had the opportunity to
+- 16. Should registrars be allowed to engage in resale or marketing use - of the registration contact information? - Yes - Yes, but only with the express permission of the registrant (opt-in) - Yes, but only after the registrant had the opportunity to opt-out. - No value to customer data

-opt-out.

-No

-Bulk access/mandatory sale of customer data/manipulation and adding value to customer data
+Bulk access/mandatory sale of customer data/manipulation and adding

-The current provisions with regard to the mandatory sale of Whois data, and uses that can be made of the data obtained through bulk access, are contained in the Registrar Accreditation Agreement at sections 3.3.6 and following, Third Party Bulk Access to Data.
+The current provisions with regard to the mandatory sale of Whois data, and uses that can be made of the data obtained through bulk access, are contained in the Registrar Accreditation Agreement at sections 3.3.6 and following2, Third Party Bulk Access to Data.
 These provide for the mandatory sale of customer data on certain specific conditions.
 These conditions are discussed in terms of a contract between the registrar and a third party seeking access to the data.
 The data may not be used for mass unsolicited emailing, but can by inference be used for mass mailing (3.3.6.3), "other than such third party's own existing customers".
 In addition, the "Registrar's access agreement shall require the third party to agree not to use the data to enable high-volume automated electronic processes that send queries or data to the systems of any Registry Operator or ICANN accredited registrar, except as reasonably necessary to register domain names or modify existing registrations".
 (3.3.6.4)